hinduhome

 The Jataka tales are dated between 300 BC and 400 AD.
 Dasaratha Jataka is one of the earliest, buddhist, and may be the oldest written version.
 Paumacariya by Vimalasuri, also mention the details of the early life of Rama.
 Jain Texts also mentioned Rama as the eighth balabhadra among the 63 salakapurusas.

-Though many oral versions existed for many years, oldest known 4 BC Ramayana version is attributed to Valmiki.
-Next is 6th-century Ramayana, found by scholars at the Asiatic Society in Kolkata.
-The 12th-century rendition by Tamil poet Kamba as the third-oldest version.
+Though many oral versions existed for many years, oldest known Ramayana version is attributed to Valmiki.
+The original manuscripts do not exist.

 Background